bogind/30DayMapChallenge/README.md

 ## Map 3 - Polygons

 Map showing the buildings in San Francisco, California, United States, Clipped to the shape of the pokemon **Nidorino** hiding in tall grass.
-The maps background and features are styled using the **Nidorino** color pallete.
+The maps background and features are styled using the **Nidorino** color palette.

 <img src="3-Polygons(Nidorino).png" alt="drawing" width="60%"/>